 - Medicine to decrease the number of polyps in the colon.

 See the following PDQ summaries on adult cancer for more information:

 Carcinoid tumors usually form in the lining of the stomach or intestines, but they can form in other organs, such as the lungs or liver.
 These tumors are usually small, slow-growing, and benign (not cancer).
 Some carcinoid tumors are malignant (cancer) and spread to other places in the body.
 Sometimes carcinoid tumors in children form in the appendix (a pouch that sticks out from the first part of the large intestine near the end of the small intestine).
 The tumor is often found during surgery to remove the appendix.

 Some carcinoid tumors release hormones and other substances.
-If the tumor is in the liver, high amounts of these hormones may remain in the body and cause a group of symptoms called carcinoid syndrome.
+If the tumor is in the liver, high amounts of these hormones may remain in the body and cause a group of signs and symptoms called carcinoid syndrome.
 Carcinoid syndrome caused by the hormone somatostatin may cause any of the following signs and symptoms.
-Check with your child's doctor if you see any of the following problems in your child:
+Check with your child's doctor if your child has any of the following:

 - Redness and a warm feeling in the face and neck.